j-fife/clintegrate/README.md

 # About
 Read our full manuscript [Here](./#) (preprint)

-Using exome seqencing and data from over 200,000 individuals from the UK Biobank, Clintegrate is a intergrative risk prediction framework designed to address issues around variant interpretation as it pertains to current practices in personalized risk assessment.
+Using exome seqencing and data from over 200,000 individuals from the UK Biobank, Clintegrate is an intergrative risk prediction framework designed to address issues around variant interpretation as it pertains to current practices in personalized risk assessment.